 Please register for the conference using the form below.
 We look forward to seeing you there!

-As an opportunity to network, a pre-conference evening event with Pinnacle sponsored refreshments will be held at a venue in the Hamilton CBD from 6pm, Friday 10 October (venue TBC).
-More information, including the opportunity to register to attend, will be coming soon.
+As an opportunity to network, a pre-conference evening event with Pinnacle sponsored refreshments will be held at The Helm Bar and Kitchen from 6pm, Friday 10 October.
+For catering purposes please register for this event here.

 8:20am - Conference arrival and registration.